argoproj-labs/argocd-operator/docs/usage/custom_labels_annotations.md

 # Custom Annotations and Labels

-You can easily add labels and annotations to the pods of the server, repo, application set controller, and application controller.
+You can add labels and annotations to the pods of the server, repo, application set controller, and application controller.

 ```[yaml]
 spec: